capacitor-community/photoviewer/README.md

       - `double tap` to zoom in and out
       - `pinch` with your two fingers
       - `tap` will show the share and exit buttons and leave the window for other gestures.
+    - `double tap` will hide the buttons and zoom in straightforward (iOS only)

 ## Dependencies